 Master-level students are not able to be accepted.

-UC Leuven has received the ESF-label as recognition of its project work.
-Its business programs also have an accreditation by the Network of International Business Schools (NIBS).
+UC Limburg has received the ESF-label as recognition of its project work.

 At UC Limburg, Orientation Days is a two-day program offered at the beginning of September and the beginning of February.
 Participants receive information on living in Limburg (including housing, facilities and insurance) as well as on higher education in Belgium (including education and evaluation guidelines).
 The program also includes social activities so that participants can meet other exchange students prior to the start of the semester.